psapolu1/Parstagram/README.md

 # Parstagram
-Fake Instagram
+Fake Instagram Part 1

-Sign in, open camera, post to parse.
-Did not get to finish on time.
+Sign in, logging in, posting a photo and loading the feed

-second submission: sign in, photo on table cell, comments posted on parse
+Part 2:  sign in, photo on table cell, comments posted on parse